ClaraMargret/test2_github/README.md

 * _code_ - is where you will create code files for collecting, cleaning up, or analy\
 zing data.
 * _products_ - this is the place where you will place any reports, presentations, or\
  products you create for sharing with other people.
+ Must create Figures folder too